BenDino/Shooter-Game/README.md

 ## Controls
-Left - left arrow key
+Move To The Left - Left arrow key
-Right - right arrow key
+Move To The Right - Right arrow key
-Shooting - spacebar
+Shooting The Lazers - Spacebar